Massage Therapy Overview

 - Program Description

 This program is designed to prepare students for an entry-level position in the field of therapeutic massage as a Licensed Massage Therapist (LMT).
 The Massage Therapy program teaches the art and science of massage therapy focusing on the medical and rehabilitative effects of massage while using sound business practices.
 An externship course is included where students may work in conjunction or collaboratively with physicians, nurses, chiropractors, medical spas, and physical and occupational therapists to help treat and rehabilitate patients with specific health conditions.
-Upon program completion, graduates are eligible to sit for the Massage and Bodywork Licensure Exam (MBLEx) offered through Federation of State Therapeutic Massage and Bodyworkers (FSTMB).
+Upon program completion, graduates are eligible to sit for the Massage and Bodywork Licensure Examination (MBLEx) offered through Federation of State Therapeutic Massage and Bodyworkers (FSTMB).

 - Possible Career Track